Kilimanjaro Backpack – Guide To The Bag You Need On Mt Kilimanjaro

 The type of bag you choose (whether a backpack or duffel) is important as it will hold all of your gear, including your sleeping bag.

-Here are the most frequently asked questions we get about Kilimanjaro backpacks?
+Here are the most frequently asked questions I get about Kilimanjaro backpacks?

-Once you've read this article I recommend checking out our packing list for Kilimanjaro.
+Once you've read this article I recommend checking out my packing list for Kilimanjaro.

 climb kilimanjaro summit